This post may contain affiliate links.

 Like I mentioned earlier, I love these as a set.
 Here are a few ideas for easy designs you can do (some Valentine’s Day themed, some not):

 You really can’t screw up a scribble, but practice on a piece of paper first if you’re feeling unsure.
-Try to use a smooth, continuous stroke.
+Use a smooth, continuous stroke.

 Your wood block artwork is done!

-That was so fun and relaxing, wasn’t it?
+That was so fun and relaxing.
 That’s another reason I like to make these in sets.
 It’s a great craft to unwind with.

-These can easily stand up on their own if you want to style them on a floating shelf or a mantle, but if you prefer to hang them on the wall I recommend Command strips rather than messing with hanging hardware.
+These can easily stand on their own if you want to style them on a floating shelf or mantle, but if you prefer to hang them on the wall, I recommend using Command strips rather than dealing with hanging hardware.
 So much easier!